3c0tr/CharacterFlow/README.md

 - **Creating Animations with Geometry Nodes**

-  You can add geometry nodes to the text template and its child objects to create animation effects.
-When the plugin generates character objects, it will look for geometry nodes attached to the text template and modify the data in input interfaces with specified names to match the values from the additional property data interfaces with the same names.
+  You can add geometry nodes to the character template and its child objects to create animation effects.
+When the plugin generates character objects, it will look for geometry nodes attached to the character template and modify the data in input interfaces with specified names to match the values from the additional property data interfaces with the same names.

   For API interface details, refer to the [Property Data Interface] above.
 To access these in geometry nodes, follow these steps: